Sex differences in cognition: Sex differences in verbal abilities

 In a fairly large meta-analysis that analyzed 165 different studies, a very small difference of 0.11 standard deviations was found.
 The authors of this study postulate: "The difference is so small that we argue that gender differences in verbal ability no longer exist."

+A recent meta-analysis of 168 studies, 496 effect sizes, and 355,173 participants found a small but robust female advantage in both verbal fluency and verbal episodic memory.